-On Good Friday evening, we will be holding a Tenebrae service.
+From time to time, on Good Friday evening, we hold a Tenebrae service.

 But what does that mean?